George William Manby: Legacy

 IN THE CHURCHYARD NEAR THIS SPOT REST THE BONES OF GEORGE WILLIAM MANBY CAPTAIN.
 F.R.S.
 A NAME TO BE REMEMBERED AS LONG AS THERE CAN BE A STRANDED SHIP.
 HE DIED NOV'R 18.
 1854, AGED 88 years.
 OUT OF HIS EIGHT BROTHERS AND SISTERS, THE LARGE MARBLE STONE ALSO RECORDED THE DEATHS OF MARY JANE AUGUST 3rd 1772 AGED 10 YEARS.
 JOHN MAY 20th 1783 AGED 10 YEARS, AND OF TWO INFANTS.

 An inscription underneath reads 'The public should have paid this tribute.'

+The obituary published by the 1 December 1854 edition of the British Army Despatch states that Manby died on 25 November 1854.

 There not being sufficient funds to erect a monument, wooden railings were placed around the grave.
 In 1856 the executor Mr S Yallop and the rector launched a public appeal for donations for a monument.

 A portrait of Manby by Samuel Lane was passed on to the Royal Society by a family member.

 Etchings of Manby by his friend Mary Dawson Turner are in the National Portrait Gallery.